Picovoice/noise-suppression-benchmark/README.md

 ### Real Time Factor

 Real-time factor (RTF) is the ratio of CPU (processing) time to the length of the input speech file.
-A speech-to-text engine with lower RTF is more computationally efficient.
+A noise suppression engine with lower RTF is more computationally efficient.

 ## Engines